Vladivostok: A Short History of Russian Rule in the East by Elizabeth Neckes and Josh Wilson

 Vladivostok suffered heavy losses in that war, but recovered relatively quickly.
 Afterwards, despite revolts by local sailors in 1906, it would continue to grow until the Revolution began in 1917.
 As WWI was still raging, American, British, and Japanese forces occupied the city together with White Army troops in order to protect supplies, supply lines, and the British and Japanese citizens still resident in the city.
 The armies collectively resisted the Red Army during the Russian Civil War.
 The fall of Vladivostok in 1922, after the end of WWI and the departure of the foreign troops, is often cited as one of the final events of the Civil War, sealing the Bolshevik victory.

 Under the Soviets, growth and development continued with industrial, military, communication, and transportation infrastructure all being built.
 The region around the city would also be home to several gulags to house political prisoners and POWs in WWII and the Korean War (including several American and Chinese pilots who served in the later).
 Vladivostok was declared a "closed" city in 1958 – meaning that those visiting the city (even Soviet citizens) had to obtain special permission to enter.
 Vladivostok "reopened" in 1991.

-Today, the city of Vladivostok has an official population of 700,000, consisting mostly of ethnic Russians, with small minorities of Chinese, Koreans, Japanese, and indigenous peoples.
+Today, the city of Vladivostok has an official population of about 600,000, consisting mostly of ethnic Russians, with small minorities of Chinese, Koreans, Japanese, and indigenous peoples.
 However, there are a great number of illegal Chinese immigrants in the city, which staff the city's most popular markets and restaurants.
 While the total number of Chinese there is not exactly known, many estimates put the number at around 10,000 and the influences of Chinese culture in the city's daily life can be easily felt.

 Video introduction to Vladivostok.